timofruehwirth/howto/howto_figma/howto_figma.md

 ## Outlook

 At this point, it may have become easy to see how a UI prototype could easily be further enriched by adding components whose variants and the interrelations created between them can add to realistically simulating interactive functionality.
 It should be noted that there are many more functions beyond those which have been introduced above (such as using Figma's `Constraints` function to make your pages responsive, or exporting CSS code from Figma).
 There is much community-driven support (both text and video) online that will help you to explore the full potentials of Figma and solve specific problems that you might encounter.
+[Figma's Support Forum](https://forum.figma.com/) might be a good starting point for getting help and interacting with community members.
 You will also find a large number of public plugins for standard functionalities (such as dropdown menus).

 Find the Figma design file used as an example in the above introduction [here](https://www.figma.com/file/XQVUuaMIQqOkVWp5Z0yLXi/Untitled).